-Eilat is best for scuba diving amongst colourful fish and coral, and boasts easy shore entries and year round warm water.
+All of Israel, Jordan and Egypt share the Red Sea coast, a fabulous place to scuba dive and snorkel.
+The Red Sea resorts of Eilat in Israel, Aqaba in Jordan and Sharm el Sheik and Hurghada in Egypt provide easy access to colourful fish and coral, simple shore entries and year round warm water.
 The water temperature ranges from 21 – 27 degrees Celsius (70-81 degrees Fahrenheit), and we can provide suitable wetsuits whatever the season.

-The Red Sea around Eilat is known for its diversity of marine animals, including fish such as lionfish, sea goldies, reef fish, pipefish, glassfish, groupers, bluespotted cornetfish, scorpionfish, bluespotted ribbontail ray, stonefish, butterflyfish, green chromis, rainbow wrasse, emperor angelfish, triggerfish, pufferfish, blowfish, and parrotfish, as well as eels, crabs, octopus, and event turtles.
-There are also two ship wrecks which attract a huge amount of marine life.
-Last but not least, if you’d like the chance to dive or snorkel with bottlenose dolphins, just let us know and we can include a dive at the Dolphin Reef.
-We offer a range of scuba diving packages in the Eilat area, as well as options for those who prefer to snorkel.
-For a dryer activity with the family don’t miss shark feeding at the aquarium while you’re down in Eilat!
+The Red Sea is known for its diversity of marine animals, including fish such as lionfish, sea goldies, reef fish, pipefish, glassfish, groupers, bluespotted cornetfish, scorpionfish, bluespotted ribbontail ray, stonefish, butterflyfish, green chromis, rainbow wrasse, emperor angelfish, triggerfish, pufferfish, blowfish, and parrotfish, as well as eels, crabs, octopus, and event turtles.
+There are also ship wrecks which attract a huge amount of marine life.
+Last but not least, if you’d like the chance to dive or snorkel with bottlenose dolphins, just let us know and we can include a dive at the Dolphin Reef in Eilat.

 The Mediterranean offers outstanding water sports opportunities so just ask if you are interested in speedboats, surfing or stand up paddle boarding.
 One of our most loved days along the coast includes a speedboat and beach barbeque combo – fun for all the family!
 If you’d like to learn to surf or stand up paddle with the best of the best, ask us about lessons with our very own Olympic gold medallist ….
 You dream it, we make it happen.